Concerns about violent Hawaii volcano explosions grow as new fissures form

 Concerns have been mounting since the Kilauea erupted May 3, sending 2,200-degree lava bursting through cracks into backyards in the Leilani Estates neighborhood and destroying 36 structures, including 26 homes.
 As the magma shifted underground, a magnitude-6.9 earthquake also rocked the Big Island.

-The newest fissure is reported to be about a half-mile below the 16th fissure that was spotted Saturday morning.
+The two fissures spotted Saturday were about a half-mile away apart.
 Fissure 16 produced a lava flow that traveled about 250 yards before stalling about 2:30 pm, USGS said.

 The 16th fissure opened up in the vicinity of a geothermal energy plant, according to the USGS.
 Plant workers this week removed 50,000 gallons of pentane stored at the site as a precaution.